Roberto Wernicke

 Roberto Enrique Martín Wernicke (May 23, 1852 – October 22, 1922) was an Argentine physician, embryologist, bacteriologist, educator and researcher.
 After training at the University of Jena in Germany, he returned to Buenos Aires, where he taught and practiced medicine for many years.

-Wernicke introduced microscopy to Argentinian medicine, and founded the study of parasitology, microbiology, and general pathology in Argentina.
+Wernicke introduced microscopy to Argentine medicine, and founded the study of parasitology, microbiology, and general pathology in Argentina.

 He served as president of the Argentine Medical Association from 1894 to 1897, and was president of the Second Latin American Scientific Congress, in Montevideo, Uruguay in 1901.
 A Festschrift was published in his honor in 1909.

 Early life

 Roberto Enrique Martin Wernicke's parents were Robert Heinrich (Roberto Enrique) Wernicke (May 29, 1826, Kelbra - January 24, 1881, Buenos Aires) and Ida Augusta Beltz (or Baltz) von Hagen.
 Both were from Germany.
 They married around 1851.
 Wernicke had several siblings and half-siblings, among them the painter Julia Wernicke (1860-1932).

 Wernicke's childhood was spent in Baradero about 160 km northwest of the city of Buenos Aires, where his father settled for health reasons and ran a school.
 Wernicke completed his secondary studies in Buenos Aires.